 Figure 3 - Via Plugged with Solder Mask

 Via in PadThe final type of via filling is known as Via in Pad, and as the name implies, it refers primarily to cases where the via is placed entirely within the pad of a surface mount component.
-Many PCB designers are finding taking advantage of this process more than ever before, as BGA packages get smaller and smaller, so that escaping traces becomes more and more difficult.
+Many PCB designers taking advantage of this process more than ever before, with increasing difficulty to escape traces since the BGA packages are getting increasingly smaller.

 In the solder mask filling process, there was a concern that nearby vias might wick away some solder from a pad, so of course this is an even greater concern when the via is within the pad itself.
 Solder mask cannot be used for filling since removing solder mask clearance from the SMT pad would make it un-solderable.
 In this case, Bittele’s production team will fill each via with an epoxy before the surface finish is applied, which requires some additional cost and lead time compared to standard vias.